Professor Prateek Mittal Brings a Record of Producing Research with Societal Impact to CITP as Interim Director

 “I see privacy technology as being an important enabler for freedom of speech, freedom of expression, freedom of communications,” he explained.
 “Being able to say something without attaching your identity to it is an important enabler for a democratic society.
 The ability to communicate information to others without being censored is also an enabler.
 The ability to expose wrongdoing, in terms of whistleblowing without facing retaliation, is also a very important human right.”

-It also invites the type of research that is CITP-like: Mittal said privacy and security is a critical area of research because digital technology is so pervasive in society, there is a high potential for societal harm.
+It also invites the type of research that is CITP-like: Mittal said privacy and security is a critical area of research because digital technology is so pervasive in society, that there is a high potential for societal harm.

 “The searches that you’re making on Google, the location data our cell phone providers are collecting about us … the information that is made available through our credit card data.
 That’s our entire life,” Mittal said.
 “If we don’t think about the privacy protection of this data, that can open us up to not just the compromise of privacy, that information can be used maliciously.”